huggingface/blog/intro-graphml.md

 Examples of graphs include social networks (Twitter, Mastodon, any citation networks linking papers and authors), molecules, knowledge graphs (such as UML diagrams, encyclopedias, and any website with hyperlinks between its pages), sentences expressed as their syntactic trees, any 3D mesh, and more!
 It is, therefore, not hyperbolic to say that graphs are everywhere.

 The items of a graph (or network) are called its *nodes* (or vertices), and their connections its *edges* (or links).
-For example, in a social network, nodes are users, and edges their connections; in a molecule, nodes are atoms and edges their molecular bond.
+For example, in a social network, nodes are users and edges their connections; in a molecule, nodes are atoms and edges their molecular bond.

 * A graph with either typed nodes or typed edges is called **heterogeneous** (ex: citation networks with nodes that can be either papers or authors, or XML diagram where relations are typed); it cannot be represented solely through its topology, it needs additional information.
 This post focuses on homogeneous graphs.
 * A graph can also be **directed** (like a follower network, where A follows B does not imply B follows A) or **undirected** (like a molecule, where the relation between atoms goes both ways).
 Edges can connect different nodes, or one node to iself (self edges); but not all nodes need to be connected.